-Picture-heavy web pages often show outlines where there should be pictures.
-At first I thought this might be a bandwidth-saving setting, if it is, I can’t find where to switch it off.
+Picture-heavy web pages often show outlines where there should be images.
+At first I thought this might be a bandwidth-saving setting, but if it is, I can’t find where to switch it off.

-The standard browser could also use a InPrivate mode so I can, say, check my bank details or other private information without leaving a trace.
+The standard browser could also use an InPrivate mode so I can, say, check my bank details or other private information without leaving a trace.

 Microsoft could also improve the way it deals with bookmarks or what it calls ‘favourites’.
 The current system just stores them in a list.
 There doesn’t seem to be a way to import bookmarks or to organise them in folders.